What Is an Accelerated Computer Science Degree?

 Fastest Online Computer Science Degrees FAQ

-Computer science bachelor’s degree holders earn about $87,000 per year, according to PayScale.
-Because most computer science jobs pay significantly higher than the national average, you can be sure that a computer science bachelor’s degree will set you on a gratifying path.
+Computer science bachelor’s degree holders earn about $98,000 per year, according to PayScale (as of August 2025).²³ Because most computer science jobs pay significantly higher than the national average, you can be sure that a computer science bachelor’s degree will help you qualify for a wide range of computer science careers.

 Yes, accelerated programs can often be harder than regular programs because students will have less time to cover their coursework.
 Unlike a traditional bachelor’s degree program where students will have four years to complete their credits, students pursuing accelerated degrees may need to do the same in three years or less.